microsoft/sqlworkshops/sql2019lab/04_DataVirtualization.md

 ![WWI Data Sources](./graphics/wwi_data_sources.png)

 Traditionally, WideWorldImporters would have to write ETL jobs to move data from all these sources into SQL Server.
 While that solution still may be best for this company, what if SQL Server could act as a "data hub" for all of these sources.
 What if you could develop T-SQL queries and execute them against SQL Server 2019, and SQL Server would query the external data sources to bring back the results.
-Imagine if you could join local SQL Server tables with exteranl data sources or perhaps join all of these together!
+Imagine if you could join local SQL Server tables with external data sources or perhaps join all of these together!

+<p><b><a name="solution">The Solution</a></b></p>

 That in a nutshell is what Polybase provides in SQL Server 2019 through a concept called an **EXTERNAL TABLE**.